 Should be 3-6 minutes in length and submitted via a YouTube account.
 Scholarship Applications, see requirement #2, should be mailed separately and reference a video submission.

-2) Complete the Scholarship Application and submit along with a high school or college transcript (obtained from your school counselor or registrar’s office) and SAT or ACT scores.
+2) Complete the Scholarship Application and submit along with a high school or college transcript (obtained from your school counselor or registrar’s office).
 Additional consideration may be given to applicants who participate in community service and extracurricular activities, or who have financial hardships.

 Quest Credit Union